 7. Sera Bihu

 Sera Bihu is the last day of the celebrations.
 On this day, during ancient times the king used to participate in a fair along with his subjects.
-This practice is observed even till this date and fairs are organised in different part of the states, where people come and participate in large numbers.
+This practice is observed even till this date and fairs are organized in the different part of the states, where people come and participate in large numbers.

 These are the names of seven days of Bohag Bihu, which is also known as Xaat Bihu.